John Treloar (museum administrator): World War II

+Department of Information

 Shortly before the outbreak of World War II Treloar wrote to the members of the AWM's board to with proposals for how the Memorial should respond to another major war.
 This letter suggested that if hostilities occurred, the Memorial should suspend most of its activities and reorient its focus to become a memorial to all the wars in which Australia had taken part rather than just World War I. He further proposed that the Memorial building be used as a store and for government offices during the war, and that its staff establish a war records section similar to the AWRS.
 These proposals "ran counter to all that had been planned in the preceding years" and were rejected by the AWM board in October 1939.
 The board did decide, however, to offer the Department of Defence assistance with collecting records and artefacts.
 Accordingly, work continued on the Memorial throughout World War II, though in February 1941 the board decided to extend its scope to include the new war.

 Treloar left his position at the Memorial for the duration of World War II.
 In September 1939 Treloar's close friend Henry Gullett, who at the time was the Minister for Information, appointed him the inaugural secretary of the Department of Information (DOI).
 The DOI was the first of 17 new Australian Government departments to be established during the war, and was responsible for both censorship and disseminating government propaganda.
 Treloar's appointment as the secretary of the department was a significant promotion.
-While his decision to seek and take up the role reflects his ambition, Treloar was concerned that it was beyond his skills and experiance.
+While his decision to seek and take up the role reflects his ambition, Treloar was concerned that it was beyond his skills and experience.
 Treloar ran the DOI in line with traditional Australian Public Service practices and took steps to prevent its work from being politicised.
 To achieve this, he implemented tight internal controls over the department's procedures and information dissemination functions and instructed subordinates to not defend the government from criticism.

-He remained the departmental secretary after Gullett was moved to a different ministry in March 1940, but lost status when Keith Murdoch was appointed to the new position of Director-General of Information in June that year.
+When Gullett was moved to a different ministry in March 1940 Treloar remained the departmental secretary.
+He lost status in June when Keith Murdoch was appointed to the new position of Director-General of Information.
 Murdoch's appointment was part of a government campaign to generate public support for increased armaments production following the fall of France, and he placed a stronger emphasis on generating propaganda.
 Treloar was troubled by the use of the DOI's photographers to produce publicity photographs instead of images with historical value.
 Gullet was killed in the Canberra air disaster on 13 August 1940.
 Treloar regained full control of the DOI in December that year when Murdoch resigned, though its photographers were still mainly tasked with taking publicity photos.